Frontier Airlines World Mastercard® review

 If you don’t want to pay an annual fee, the Delta SkyMiles® Blue American Express Card is another airline credit card that could be a good option for you.
 It offers 2X miles at restaurants worldwide and Delta purchases plus 1X miles on everything else.
 You’ll also get perks like 20 percent off in-flight purchases and $50 off flights for every 5,000 miles you redeem on Delta.com air travel.
 You’ll also earn 10,000 bonus miles after spending $500 within three months.
 But remember that it doesn’t have an intro APR.

-The Capital One Venture Rewards Credit Card allows you to redeem your rewards for flights on any airline and transfer your points to more than 10 partner airlines and hotels, which is a big perk.
+The Capital One Venture Rewards Credit Card allows you to redeem your rewards for flights on any airline and transfer your points to more than 15 partner airlines and hotels, which is a big perk.
 It also offers 2X miles per dollar on all purchases, so you’ll be able to earn a high rewards rate on flights that aren’t booked through Frontier.
-Enjoy a one-time bonus of 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
 But the Venture Card has a slightly higher annual fee and regular APR.
 It also doesn’t offer an interest-free period on balance transfers, which is something to consider.

 Compare these cards against other leading travel credit cards.